 Of course, my parents were shocked of me getting out of my sister’s shadow.
 They never liked the idea of me trying to do things on my own without the approval of my sister.
 No one can stop me this time as I’ve been struggling inside, that even I don’t know when this feeling started.

 My sister and my parents were happy, but I became the rebellious child.

 I Want To Know Who I am, So I Will Know Where I Am Going

 I know they were hurt but is it wrong for me to find and know who I am.
 My parents don’t even recognize me, nor my sister knows who I am inside and out.
 All they know is that I am my sister’s little sister.
 I don’t have an identity of my own.
 They don’t even know what I want, all they think of is what they want for me.
 Isn’t it about time that I spread my wings and see for myself what’s above and below me, especially what I have ahead of me.

 They always thought of us as the perfect siblings, but never really asked how each of us feels.
+According to Robert Taibbi L.C.S.W., “Everyone needs positive attention.
+In its absence, children and adults will shoot for negative attention.
+The worst is no attention at all.”
 They never really let me talk about is sibling rivalry.
 I don’t hate them for it, and I don’t want that time to come.
 As early as now, I know I should deal with this feeling inside me so it will not be a problem in the future and will not ruin my almost-perfect relationship with my sister because I love her.